jbarlow83/leptopy/README.md

 document processing, binary morphology and OCR.

 CFFI is used instead of ctypes.
-The regularity and consistent design of Leptonica is exploiting to create bindings efficiently.
+The regularity and consistent design of Leptonica is exploited to create bindings efficiently.

 Python 3.6+ is required.